PennyLaneAI/pennylane-qiskit/doc/index.rst

 .. note::

+    For ``'qiskit.aer'``, PennyLane chooses the ``aer_simulator`` as the default backend if no backend is specified.
+For more details on the ``aer_simulator``, including available backend options, see `Qiskit Aer Simulator documentation <https://qiskit.github.io/qiskit-aer/stubs/qiskit_aer.AerSimulator.html#qiskit_aer.AerSimulator.run>`_.

-    For ``'qiskit.aer'``, it is possible to pass in a string as a backend e.g.
+    Occassionally, you may see others pass in a string as a backend.
+For example:

     .. code-block:: python

         dev = qml.device('qiskit.aer', wires=<num_qubits>, backend='unitary_simulator')

-    however, this will soon be deprecated and may not function as intened.
+    At the time of writing, this is still functional.
+However, this will soon be deprecated and may not function as intended.
 To ensure accurate results, we recommend passing in a backend instance.

 To access a real device, we can use the ``'qiskit.remote'`` device.
 A real hardware backend can be defined as follows: